connorjchen/connorjchen/README.md

 ### Hi there 👋

+I'm Connor Chen, and welcome to my Github profile!
+I am currently an undergraduate at Cornell University studying computer science.
+Feel free to check out my [website](https://connorjchen.github.io/) for more info!
 <!--
 **connorjchen/connorjchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.